Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 The `root` field contains the root hash of a Log Tree, which will be referred to as the **Certificate Subtree** to avoid confusion with the top-level Log Tree.
-The Certificate Subtree contains all certificate chains that may be presented for a particular domain name (the certificate's Common Name), in the order they were logged.
+The Certificate Subtree contains all certificate chains that may be presented for a particular registrable domain or IP address, in the order they were logged.
 The leaves of the Certificate Subtree are represented as `SubtreeLogLeaf` structures, used in place of `LogLeaf`:

 ~~~ tls